 Common Problems Of The DSG Transmission

-For the vast majority of owners, Volkswagen DSG transmissions have proved to be remarkably reliable.
+For most owners, Volkswagen DSG transmissions have proved to be remarkably reliable.
 Though, like any other type of transmission, they are not without flaws and occasional issues.
 With proper service and maintenance utilizing high-quality parts and fluids, however, a DSG transmission will provide years and many thousands of miles of reliable performance.
-As they have been developed and updated over the years, the DSG-family has only become more reliable.
+As they have been developed and updated over the years, the DSG family has only become more reliable.

 Rough Or Hard Shifting

 The most frequent complaint from most DSG owners is clunky or hard shifting in certain conditions or at certain throttle positions.
 While this can be indicative of a transmission problem, accessory components such as engine and transmission mounts should be checked and ruled out before looking for more significant problems.
 Likewise, the driveline components such as CV axles and wheel bearings should be checked and confirmed as good, as they can also result in other noises and vibrations if they are worn and need replacement.
 This complaint is more often levelled at the transverse DQ250 models rather than the newest DQ500 or DQ381, or longitudinal DL501.